Top 10 affordable car insurance companies for teen drivers

 4. Assign Your Teen to the Least Expensive Car

-If you have multiple vehicles, assign your teen as the primary driver of the least expensive car to insure.
-This typically means an older, less valuable vehicle with comprehensive and collision coverage that has higher deductibles.
+If you have many vehicles, make your teen the primary driver of the least costly car to insure.
+This is usually an older and safer model with low repair costs.

 5. Maximize Available Discounts